-Medium term actions (to end June 2024)
+Medium term actions (to end Dec 2025)

-- Organise regular meetings with the community. - Engage in regular and on-going communications with the community, also support them as required. - Try to recruit new volunteers. - Work with the community to market the church in the area.
+- Organise regular meetings with the community. - Engage in regular and on-going communications with the community, also support them as required. - Work with the community to market the church in the area.

-Long term actions (to end December 2025)
+Long term actions (to end June 2027)